'He is wrong': Mike Pence turns on Trump over false election claims

 The relationship between the two men took on a new dynamic this week as Trump escalated his attacks on Pence.

-In a statement Tuesday, Trump said the committee investigating the deadly Jan.
-6 attack on the Capitol should instead probe "why Mike Pence did not send back the votes for recertification or approval."
+In a statement on Tuesday, Trump said the committee investigating the deadly January 6 attack on the Capitol should instead probe "why Mike Pence did not send back the votes for recertification or approval".
 And on Sunday, he blasted Pence, falsely declaring that "he could have overturned the Election!"

-Pence, in his remarks Friday to the group of lawyers in Lake Buena Vista, described Jan.
-6, 2021 as "a dark day in the history of the United States Capitol" and framed his actions that day as in line with his duty as a constitutional conservative.
+Pence, in his remarks on Friday (local time) to the group of lawyers in Lake Buena Vista, described January 6, 2021 as "a dark day in the history of the United States Capitol" and framed his actions that day as in line with his duty as a constitutional conservative.

+"The American people must know that we will always keep our oath to the Constitution, even when it would be politically expedient to do otherwise," he told the group on Friday.

 He went on to call out those who have insisted that isn't the case.